hvardhan20/phone-finder/README.md

 # Phone Finder

-This project provides a model trainer to predict the location of a phone in a given image.
+This project provides a model trainer to predict the location (coordinates) of a phone in a given image or a path to a directory of images.

-## Getting Started

-The main runnable files in this project are `train_phone_finder.py`, for training the phone finder model and `find_phone.py` is the phone localization module.

-### Prerequisites
+### Prerequisites and setup

 **Please run this project from the root of the project directory**.
 Command line arguments **can be absolute**.